bcomnes/node-handbook/README.md

 ![](img/visualcb3.png)

-Here write an async function that wraps the fs.readFile asynchronous function.
+Here we write an async function that wraps the fs.readFile async function.

 We write a function that accepts a callback as the last argument.
-We do some asynchronous work, modify its output and then pass it into our callback.
+We do some asynchronous work inside of it, modify the output and then pass it into our callback.

 Easy!